chrisl8/devict-arlobot-presentation/README.md

 This is a brief presentation that gave for [DevICT][dev-ict] about my [Arlobot Robot][arlobot-repo].
+Updated slightly for the 2016 Kansas Linux Fest.

 You can see the video of my presentation on YouTube:
 https://www.youtube.com/watch?v=vpq3-lauFjg